 Donald Trump — like it or not — is officially our President.
 He was sworn in today, Jan.
-20, 2017, during a historical inauguration ceremony.
+20, 2017, during a historic inauguration ceremony.

 Plenty of Americans have misgivings about this year's election, but inaugural celebrations are an important part of our history — and are steeped in rich tradition.
 Today's event is the perfect opportunity to teach your kids what inauguration ceremonies are all about, past and present.